jameshfisher/jameshfisher.com/_posts/2017-08-13-distributing-macos-dmg.md

 ---
-title: "Distributing a MacOS .dmg"
+title: "How to distribute a MacOS .dmg"
 justification: "I'm making Vidrio available for download outside the Mac App Store"
 ---